 Mugi Rahayu play a fine selection of authentic Indonesian gamelan music of the Central Javanese style.
-The tranquil peaceful and soothing tunes will give your wedding or function just the exotic touch it needs.
+The tranquil peaceful and soothing tunes will give your wedding, function or festival just the special touch it needs.

 Mugi Rahayu practice on Saturdays at 2:00 at their home East of Strathfieldsaye, and would welcome anyone who would like to join their group.
-No experience or special talent required.
+No experience or special talent required, and it's free.